Frequently Asked Questions

 Your film must conform to these Technical Requirements:

-- Either a film exported at best quality settings for a file no larger than 4GB in one of these video file types:
+- A film exported at best quality settings for a file no larger than 4GB in one of these video file types:

 - PAL video standard